zulyu/battleships/README.md

-# Battleboats! 🚢
+# Battleships! 🚢
-## Battleboat program developed in python3 for SE320 @ Chapman University.
+## Battleship program developed in python3 for SE320 @ Chapman University.
 ### Your typical game of battle boats/battleships that is playable through a terminal.
 #### Setup & Rules:
     1. 10x10 grid will have 8 ships of variable length randomly placed about